Behold the Dreamers: Technical details

 The cover for the first US edition was designed and lettered by Jaya Miceli.
 Since its initial publication, the novel has been translated into eleven languages.

 Reception

 Cristina Henríquez, writing for The New York Times, called it "a capacious, big-hearted novel" and praised Mbue's writing as suffused "with great confidence and warmth".
 Ron Charles, book critic for The Washington Post, wrote that Mbue was "a bright and captivating storyteller" and said the novel avoided the cliches associated with most immigrant stories: "Mbue attains something fresh and insightful here."
+In a starred review, Kirkus Reviews praised the novel, describing it as, "Realistic, tragic, and still remarkably kind to all its characters, this is a special book."

 Awards and recognition

 In 2017, she won the PEN/Faulkner Award for this novel.
 In June 2017, it was also selected by Oprah Winfrey for her book club.

 In 2022, Behold the Dreamers was included on the "Big Jubilee Read" list of 70 books by Commonwealth authors, selected to celebrate the Platinum Jubilee of Elizabeth II.